Presentations and content delivery

 InterLibrary loans (ILL)

-- Articles that are in online journals owned by other libraries, where their license allows for Interlibrary loans
+- Articles that are in online journals owned by other libraries, where their license allows for ILL

-- Scanned portions of print items, if these can be located at one of the libraries that are still providing this service
+- Scanned portions of print items, if these can be located at another library

-For more information about the resources and recommendations for remote teaching, please visit the University of Waterloo Keep Learning website.
+For more information about the resources and recommendations teaching and learning, including more on partner units, please visit the University of Waterloo Keep Learning or Associate Vice Provost, Academic websites.